Sea Ice

 Data terminology

 NSIDC distributes information that we call data products.
 Our data products provide measurements and information about a range of topics.
 Several of our data products show the amount of sea ice in the Arctic and Antarctic over the last few decades.
 Most of these data products are based on satellite data that cover a large area at once.
 We also provide historic observations of sea ice from ships, maps, and ocean buoys.
 These types of data cover smaller regions than satellite data.
-We are a NASA archive for data related to ice extent, concentration, temperature, motion, thickness, and dates of snow melt onset over sea ice.
+We are a NASA archive, called a Distributed Active Archive Center (DAAC), for data related to ice extent, concentration, temperature, motion, thickness, and dates of snow melt onset over sea ice.

 Sea ice is described by the area it covers, its thickness, its age, and its movement with the winds and ocean currents.
 The Sea Ice Index data products that NSIDC distributes provide information about several sea ice characteristics.
 Here, we provide additional information on some concepts that interest scientists studying sea ice.